 This is a subsidiary company owned by Amazon that tracks rankings for websites online.
 However, their data has known to have weaknesses and flaws and it only takes information from those using their own Alexa toolbar.

-Often dubbed ominously as “The Algo” this is the piece of computer software designed and developed by Google.
+Often dubbed ominously as “The Algo”, this is the piece of computer software designed and developed by Google.
 It is used to evaluate and determine where a website should be ranked within its search results for any given keyword or search query a user inputs.
+It’s important to note here that although its usually referred to as one “The Algo"there are actually a great many algos in play, many of which contribute to the ranking of a page for a given query, all of which are improved over time.

-This is a negative impact in rankings that is placed upon your website or web page via a search engines algorithm such as Google Penguin.
-Search engines apply these types of penalty when users have been engaging in active that breaks the webmaster guidelines set out by a search engine.
+This is a negative impact on rankings which is applied to your website or web page via a search engines algorithm.
+They are applied to filter or dampen rankings because of a wide variety of signals which are deemed to indicate low quality.
+Not to be confused with a Manual Action, which is applied only after human intervention.
+The only true “penalties” applied by Google are manual actions.
 The effect is more often than not an immediate drop in keyword rankings, traffic and search visibility which can be crippling for businesses that mainly focus on E-commerce as a way to make their money.
-These can also be manually applied by Google’s web spam team see also Manual Penalty.

 Search engines like Google review, revise and update their core algorithms constantly throughout the year in an ever-ongoing effort to serve the best most relevant results.
-However, every once in a while, Google or other search engine’s will make a major change in their algorithm and as such usually make a public notification that such an update will or has occurred.
+And as such, will sometimes give a public confirmation that such an update has occurred.”
+The reason being for such updates Google only rarely confirms, and very rarely publicly now (they have even publicly stated that they’ll no longer be announcing most updates) such updates.

-This is short for alternative text and it relates to the alternative text you can add to your images to help screen readers explain images to those with eye sight problems.
+More appropriately referred to as “alt attribute”, this is short for alternative text you can add to your images to help screen readers explain images to those with eyesight problems.
 This is also actually a legal requirement in making websites accessible to all.

-This is the acronym for accelerated mobile pages project and is an open source initiative which was created to allow for publishers to create and publish more user mobile friendly content.
+This is the acronym for the accelerated mobile pages project, an open source initiative, which was created to allow selected pages to be served much more quickly from Google’s servers.
+It was created to allow for publishers to create and publish more user mobile friendly content.
 This is achieved by making web pages more mobile friendly allowing them to load almost instantly.

 Are programmes or set of programmes that are used to analyse and measure data about websites.
 The most popular of course being Google Analytics.